MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-over-quic.md

 To use SMB over QUIC, you need the following things:

+- An SMB server running on one of the following operating systems.

-- A file server running Windows Server 2022 Datacenter: Azure Edition ([Microsoft Server Operating Systems](https://aka.ms/ws2022ae-ga)) or later
+  - Windows Server 2022 Datacenter: Azure Edition ([Microsoft Server Operating Systems](https://aka.ms/ws2022ae-ga)) or later

+  - Any edition of Windows Server 2025 (preview) or later

+  > [!IMPORTANT]
+  > SMB over QUIC for Windows Server 2025 is in PREVIEW.
+This information relates to a prerelease product that may be substantially modified before it's released.
+Microsoft makes no warranties, expressed or implied, with respect to the information provided here.

 - A Windows 11 device ([Windows for business](https://www.microsoft.com/windows/business))

 - Windows Admin Center (WAC) ([Homepage](https://aka.ms/windowsadmincenter))

 - A Public Key Infrastructure (PKI) to issue certificates like Active Directory Certificate Server or access to a trusted third party certificate issuer like Verisign, Digicert, Let's Encrypt, etc.

 ## Deploy SMB over QUIC